Fujifilm X-E2S vs X-E3

-The Fujifilm X-E2S and the Fujifilm X-E3 are two digital cameras that were announced, respectively, in January 2016 and September 2017.
+The Fujifilm X-E2S and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in January 2016 and September 2017.
 Both the X-E2S and the X-E3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-E2S has a resolution of 16 megapixel, whereas the X-E3 provides 24 MP.
+The X-E2S has a resolution of 16 megapixels, whereas the X-E3 provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E2S and the Fujifilm X-E3.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E2S – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably smaller (7 percent) than the Fujifilm X-E2S.
 Moreover, the X-E3 is slightly lighter (4 percent) than the X-E2S.
 In this context, it is worth noting that neither the X-E2S nor the X-E3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Fujinon X Lens Catalog.
+You can compare the optics available in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The X-E2S was launched at a somewhat lower price (by 22 percent) than the X-E3, which makes it more attractive for photographers on a tight budget.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.